The search dock window contains several tabs with similar functionality that allows to search for objects by name, ident or other criteria.

 result will include only airports or navaids that are within the given

-minimum and maximum range of nautical miles from the search center.
+minimum and maximum range of NM from the search center.
 This

 allows you to quickly search for a destination that is within the range